0x20/docs/docs/infra/cnc.md

 # Electronics information

-## Stepper motors
+## Stepper motor specifications
-- Voltage drop: 4.8V
+- **Voltage drop: 4.8V**: We can power the stepper motors with way higher voltages, this is just the back EMF voltage that the power suppy needs to overcome.
-- Max current per phase (RMS): 2.1A
+- **Max current per phase (RMS): 2.1A**: This is the max current that is allowed trough one winding.
+This is the RMS value which means the true max rated peak current is 3A.

 <img src="./images/cnc_motors_rotated.jpg" alt="CNC X-axis stepper motors" width="400">